TerryHintz/leader.BOARD-GAME/README.md

 ### Recent Match Results

-Leo beat Gaurav and Jakub cuz Jakub threw the game
+Leo beat Gaurav and Jakub in Catan cuz Jakub threw the game and Gaurav didn't know what to do with 9 points